weaveworks/grafanalib/docs/getting-started.rst

 Generating Alerts
 =================

-If you save ether of the above examples for Grafana v8 or v9 as ``example.alertgroup.py`` (the suffix must be ``.alertgroup.py``), you can then generate the JSON alert with:
+If you save either of the above examples for Grafana v8 or v9 as ``example.alertgroup.py`` (the suffix must be ``.alertgroup.py``), you can then generate the JSON alert with:

 .. code-block:: console